edjw/stop-targeting-ads-me/about.md

 After you turn off this targeting, you will still be served with advertising.
 But this advertising should not be based on this behavioural and demographic data any more.
 In some cases, you may still be served with ads based on your rough location or the content of the website you're on.

-The websites, apps, and products on this website currently skew a bit towards those which are popular in the UK.
+The websites, apps, services, and products on this website currently skew a bit towards those which are popular in the UK.

 ### Re-using the data from this website